arnavgautam/TreeHacks2015/HOLs/HOL-FederatedAuthWebRole/HOL.md

 	  void WSFederationAuthenticationModule_RedirectingToIdentityProvider(object sender, RedirectingToIdentityProviderEventArgs e)
 	  {
 		//
-		// In the Windows Azure environment, build a wreply parameter for  the SignIn request
+		// In the Microsoft Azure environment, build a wreply parameter for  the SignIn request
 		// that reflects the real address of the application.
 		//
 		HttpRequest request = HttpContext.Current.Request;